Førde Municipality: National Tourist Road

 Norwegian County Road 13 (Fv13) is one of 18 national tourist roads in Norway because of the nearby waterfalls.
 From Førde, drivers start on a sightseeing journey with cultural attractions that date from the 19th century to the present day's city environment.
 The districts of Holsen and Haukedalen are typical of Western Norwegian farming communities that have created a picturesque cultivated landscape.

-Rørvik Mountain, the trail with the fascinating stone walls and a marvellous view over Haukedalen.
-Along Råheimsdalen and Eldalen to the Gaularfjellet mountains, you will see a marvellous waterfall landscape that has been landscaped with paths for visitors.
+Rørvik Mountain, the trail with the stone walls and a view over Haukedalen.
+Along Råheimsdalen and Eldalen to the Gaularfjellet mountains, visitors will see a waterfall landscape that has been landscaped with paths for visitors.
 From the top of Gaularfjell mountains, hairpin bends wind down to the Vetlefjorden, an arm of the Sognefjorden.
-The breathtaking contrasts of steep mountainsides, winding roads, and waterfalls are characteristic of Western Norway’s exceptional scenery.
+The contrasts of steep mountainsides, winding roads, and waterfalls are characteristic of Western Norway’s exceptional scenery.